alexandertrefz/essence/packages/website/diagnostics.md

 in a Program carries one signature.
 Write the Overloads as an `overload` Method block inside a Namespace instead.

+### `misplaced-module-section`

+A Module section was written where it does not belong.
+A Program reads top to bottom — `import { … }`, then `implementation { … }`, then `export { … }` — so
+an `import` block below the implementation or an `export` block above it is reported here, with the implementation block labelled as well.

+The same code covers a section in a standard library file.
+The standard library is one shared declaration space rather than a graph of Modules: every one of its files sees every other, and none of them is importable, so none of them may carry either section.

 ## Names

 ### `duplicate-variable`